 Initial delivery to the AA, of a two-seat Rafale B, was in December 2000.
 Introduction to operational AA squadron service, with aircraft to F2 standard, was in the summer of 2006.
 Some of the aircraft were placed on "quick reaction alert" to help defend against terrorist actions, and by the spring of 2007 six were in combat operations in Afghanistan, supporting NATO troops fighting Taliban insurgents.
 They were F2 standard machines, hastily upgraded to provide LGB and improved self-defense capability.
 They were not initially capable of carrying the Damocles pod and had to rely on other ground forces or Mirage 2000Ds for targeting.

 The Rafale introduced the AASM to combat in Afghanistan in 2008.
 A deployment there in 2010 featured F3-standard machines that could carry the Damocles and the Reco NG pod, with full qualification of weaponry.
-Rafales participated in the NATO air campaign in support of the Libyan insurgency of in 2011, with the Rafales kitted up with Damocles and AASM.
+Rafales participated in the NATO air campaign in support of the Libyan revolution in 2011, the Rafales being kitted up with Damocles and AASM.

 The AA expects to obtain 212 Rafales.
 Originally the plan had been for 60% of them to be two-seaters, but along with the cancellation of the Rafale BM in late 2004, the service did another about-face, deciding to only acquire two-seaters for conversion training and the nuclear strike mission, reducing the proportion of two-seaters to about 40%.
 Dassault officials believe that the improved software provided by the F3 standard actually will allow the single-seaters to perform complex missions without overburdening the pilot.

 * Dassault officials are considering next-generation improvements to the Rafale, with features such as thrust-vectoring and uprated M88 engines; improved stealth; and enlarged AESA arrays to provide greater spherical coverage.
-A high-profile future option is next-generation computing systems and data links to allow a two-seat Rafale B to control unmanned aerial vehicles (UAVs) for reconnaissance and strike support.
-Reconnaissance UAVs would be able to identify targets and even designate them with a laser for attacks with guided munitions launched by the Rafale, or an armed UAV could perform the attacks directly.
-Communications between the Rafale and the UAVs could be performed over satellite links, and such communications links could also be used by the Rafale to obtain information from surveillance platforms, such as an AWACS or Joint-STARS aircraft.
+A high-profile future option is next-generation computing systems and data links to allow a two-seat Rafale B to control drones for reconnaissance and strike support.
+Reconnaissance drone would be able to identify targets and even designate them with a laser for attacks with guided munitions launched by the Rafale, or an armed drone could perform the attacks directly.
+Communications between the Rafale and the drones could be performed over satellite links, and such communications links could also be used by the Rafale to obtain information from surveillance platforms, such as an AWACS or Joint-STARS aircraft.

 Dassault has also been working along with the French space agency CNES on a very interesting new scheme for the Rafale, the "Airborne Micro-Launcher (AML)", which would be a spacelift booster carried by the Rafale to put small satellites into low Earth orbit (LEO).
 The initial concept envisioned a launcher carried on the aircraft's centerline pylon that could put a 50 kilogram (110 pound) satellite into LEO, but new thinking has led to a launcher carried on the centerline pylon augmented by twin solid-rocket boosters, connected by standoffs and fitted to the Rafale's main wing pylons.
 This configuration could put a very capable 150 kilogram (330 pound) satellite into LEO.